Anxiety and Family Constellations

 carrying fear that does not fully belong to the present

-difficulty feeling free or successful
+difficulty feeling free, safe, or successful

-remaining emotionally tied to family suffering
+remaining emotionally connected to family suffering

 fear of moving forward in life